YeyangXIANG/Lognormal-Strain-Distribution/README.md

 Suitable for users to fit and analyze the distribution of DIC-based strain in a easy way.

-Note, lognormal distribution is not recommanded for strain with a lot of negtive values.
+Note, lognormal distribution is not recommended for strain with a lot of negtive values.

 -----------------------------------------------------------------------------------------
 Running the code